radiantearth/stac-spec/extensions/eo/README.md

 Multispectral 20° off-nadir value of 2.07 and for WorldView-3 the Multispectral 20° off-nadir value of 1.38.

 **eo:platform** is the unique name of the specific platform the instrument is attached to.
 For satellites this would be the name of the satellite, whereas for drones this would be a unique name for the drone.
-It is recommended that the value consist of only lowercase characters, numbers, `_`, and `-`.
-Examples include `landsat-8` (Landsat-8), `sentinel-2a` and `sentinel-2b`
-(Sentinel-2), `terra` and `aqua` (part of NASA EOS, carrying the MODIS instruments), `mycorp-uav-034` (hypothetical drone name), and `worldview02` (Maxar/DigitalGlobe WorldView-2).
+Examples include `landsat-8` (Landsat-8), `sentinel-2a` and `sentinel-2b` (Sentinel-2), `terra` and `aqua` (part of NASA EOS, carrying the MODIS instruments), `mycorp-uav-034` (hypothetical drone name), and `worldview02` (Maxar/DigitalGlobe WorldView-2).

 **eo:instrument** is the name of the sensor used, although for Items which contain data from multiple sensors this could also name multiple sensors.
-It is recommended that the value consist of only lowercase characters, numbers, `_`, and `-`.
 For example, data from the Landsat-8 platform is collected with the OLI sensor as well as the TIRS sensor, but the data is distributed together and commonly referred to as OLI_TIRS.
 Examples include `oli_tirs` (Landsat-8), `msi` (Sentinel-2), `aster` (Terra), and `modis` (Terra and Aqua).